laurabpaulsen/OPM_lab/README.md

 The digitisation will be shown using matplotlib - however sometimes the plot takes a bit to update, and the plot does not show until the first point is made

+Note: during digitisation some sounds are played to provide feedback.
+However this functionally currently only works on mac

 ## Co-registration
 TBD